nilsmango/project7III/content/tap/manual/_index.md

 5. Each note has an end rectangle.
 Drag the small rectangle at the end of a note horizontally to adjust its length, or vertically to adjust its velocity.
 This gesture can be a bit tricky, which is why we added an [Edit Overlay](#edit-overlay).
 When you [select](#3-3-5-1-selection-mode) one or more notes, the Edit Overlay becomes available.
 There, you can edit length, velocity, probability, and more.
 6. The third track-colored line indicates the playing position.
 7. These numbers show current page followed by total number of pages for this clip.
-8. Shows clip playback status: solid play symbol (▶) means this clip is playing.
-An outline (▷) means a different clip on the same track is playing.
+8. Shows clip playback status: solid play symbol `▶` means this clip is playing.
+An outline `▷` means a different clip on the same track is playing.
 A play symbol with a dash means no clip on this track is playing.
 9. The Lil Green Helper rectangle.
 You can move the green rectangle by dragging it.
 Tap on it to open the menu.
 In the menu, you can move the loop and perform other useful actions like changing the drums page or octave.
 You can also change octaves/pages by using the side panel.

 When you tap the Lil Green Helper rectangle, you will see the following menu:

 {{ image_sets(path="content/tap/manual/Step Seq Context Menu.jpg", format="auto", op="fit_width", quality=75, alt="Tap Lil Green Helper menu", caption='The Lil Green Helper menu.', imgset_class="imgset-half") }}

-1. Move helper to End/Start: Use these if you don't want to drag the Lil Green Helper by hand.
+1. Move helper to End/Start: Use these if you don't want to drag the Lil Green Helper manually.
 Moves the green rectangle to the start or end of the sequencer window.
 2. Page to Clip Start/End: Moves the sequencer page to the start/end of the clip.
 3. Page to Loop Start/End: Moves the sequencer page to the start/end of the loop.
 4. Crop Clip: Crops the clip to the loop length.